-It is important to recognize that what is considered "traditional" or reverent within any particular church community depends on the social and cultural context.
-There can be no "one size fits all" approach to "sacred music."
-Worship music should be countercultural, but not merely for the sake of stylistic eccentricity, or to maintain some nostalgic idea of religious purity.
-Rather, Christian worship music should seek to be an authentic expression of Christian values, in conversation with both the musical associations of the local community and the larger historical traditions of the denomination, while also remaining open to the movement of the Holy Spirit and the potential for transformation, healing, and spiritual formation that can occur through new songs and styles of musical engagement.
+It is important to recognize that what is considered welcoming, engaging, "traditional," reverent, holy, proper, or even "singable" within any particular church community depends entirely on its context.
+There can be no one size fits all approach to "sacred music."
+Worship should be countercultural, but not merely for the sake of eccentricity or to maintain nostalgic ideas of religious "purity."
+Rather, Christian worship and music should be an authentic expression of Christian values that incorporates both the musical associations of the local culture and the broader historical traditions of the church's tradition, all while staying open to the movement of the Holy Spirit and the potential for transformation, healing, and spiritual formation that can occur through the introduction of new songs and musical styles.

 Philosophy of Liturgy & Worship

-There has never been a time in the history of the church when Christians have not disagreed over questions relating to music and worship, including:
+There has never been a time in the history of the church when Christians have not engaged in disputes over music and worship, including:

-At nearly every point in history, both old and new styles of church music have been critiqued for precisely the same reasons people criticize "traditional" and "contemporary" music styles today.
-These ongoing tensions reflect a necessary process of discernment in the Body of Christ, as every generation seeks a renewed awareness of what it means to be Christ's hands and feet in the world, and how to best express our gratitude and praise to God.
+At nearly every point in history, both "old" and "new" styles of church music have been critiqued, for precisely the same reasons people criticize "traditional" and "contemporary" music styles today!
+In some ways, these ongoing tensions reflect a necessary process of discernment, as each new generation must strive for a renewed focus and awareness of what it means to be Christ's hands and feet in the world, and how best to express our gratitude and praise.

-Conflicts often arise between clergy, music directors, and congregants about what kind of music is most appropriate or beneficial in the context of liturgy, usually due to different understandings about the nature of music or its role in worship.
+Conflicts can also arise between clergy, music directors, and congregants about what kind of music is most "appropriate" or beneficial in the context of liturgy, usually due to differing understandings about the nature of music and its role in worship.
 All parties involved tend to lean on personal and cultural values, rather than Christian values, in order to defend their positions.

-As a layperson with training in both Western classical and popular/secular styles of music, ecumenical training in liturgical design from Union Theological Seminary, and undergraduate training in conflict negotiation and dialogue, I am uniquely positioned to offer mediation and practical support for churches struggling to articulate a shared theology of music and worship.
-Leaning on my extensive research about music in the history of the church, I can help ground conversations about liturgy and worship in Biblical, theological, and spiritual values that will reflect your faith community's culture and tradition.
+As a layperson with training in Western classical, folk, and popular/secular musical styles, ecumenical training in liturgical design and worship from Union Theological Seminary, and undergraduate training in dialogue and conflict negotiation, I am in a unique position to offer nuanced, practical support and mediation for churches struggling to articulate a shared theology of music and worship.
+Leaning on my extensive research about music in the history of the church, I can help ground conversations about liturgy and worship in Biblical, theological, and spiritual values that reflect your community's culture and faith tradition.

 level of congregational involvement